Interview: Aliki Komps, mindful co-founder

 I was drawn to meditation seven years ago when I was experiencing significant chaos in my mind.
 At the time, I was completing the last year of my Postgraduate in Psychology and I recall sitting in the front seat of my car sucking in and out of a paper bag in an attempt to calm my breath and my anxiety.
 Not a stranger to anxiety, I hopped out of the car, and thought, there must be a better way…and my journey with meditation and mindfulness commenced…

 2. What value has practising meditation brought to your life?

 On a daily basis, meditation has brought me the ability to stay still when everything continues to move around me.
 It has assisted me with staying in the moment, but more than that, it has provided me with the insight to appreciate everything that moves around me, including my own movement in the world.
 It has encouraged me to connect with my body and mind on another level.
 In the world we live in, it can be difficult to stay objective, whilst we feel like we’re in the thick of it so to speak.

-When we move so fast everyday, we forget to listen to what our bodies tell us, we are often on automatic following our wild monkey mind that often leads us away from the present moment.
+When we move so fast every day, we forget to listen to what our bodies tell us, we are often on automatic following the wild monkey mind that often leads us away from the present moment.
 Meditation has allowed me to see the beauty in the simple things in life.
 The things that we take for granted.
 Breath.
 Sensations.
 Our movements in the world.
 There has been many a time I have laid down at the end of a long day, breathing mindfully, keenly observing my breath flow in and out, and it has provided me with a stillness that grounds me.